California drops wildfire utility liability protection plan

 - The Amazon era is making Vancouver, B.C., the world's hottest warehouse market

+Current California law holds utilities responsible for damage from fires ignited by their equipment even if they have followed safety rules.

+Those who want to change the law fear utilities could go bankrupt or significantly raise prices for California residents as climate change makes wildfires even more severe.

 Lawmakers raised concerns about Brown’s plan at an Aug.
-9 hearing on the proposal as part of a committee set up to address wildfire issues.

-Current California law holds utilities responsible for damage from fires ignited by their equipment even if they’ve followed safety rules.
+9 hearing on the proposal.
+They said it would give utility companies too much protection without ensuring they safely maintain equipment.

 Information from: San Francisco Chronicle, http://www.sfgate.com